-As noted in the "Methodology" section, in calculations of the final Index of Leftness (Rightness) of Economy the higher weight is given to Public Finance Sub-Index:
+As noted, for 2015 the Indices of Leftness (Rightness) of Economy are calculated with no Social Expenditures Sub-Index.
+The higher weight is given to Public Finance Sub-Index.

 IL(R)Ei = 0.30*PFi + 0.14*PRi + 0.14*FTi + 0.14*Li + 0.14*ERi + 0.14*MWi

-When the tables are interpreted from top to down economies are ranked from more liberal to more dirigiste, and if from bottom to up – then from more dirigiste to more liberal.
-Higher place of a country in the table means that its economy contains more rightness (self-regulation) and less leftness (governmental regulation).
+If the tables are interpreted from top to down the economies are ranked from right to left and if from bottom to up – then from left to right.
+Higher place of a country in the Table means that its economy contains more rightness (self-regulation) and less leftness (government regulation).
 The countries with GDP per capita over 35 thousand international dollars are in colored boxes.

 = = =